khimo/khimo.github.io/bli-guides/bli-faq.md

 ### How can I control my _BeoLiving Intelligence_?

 _BeoLiving Intelligence_ has multiple ways of controlling your house.
 From factory, _BeoLiving Intelligence_ can be controlled using the _BeoLiving App_, or using your _Voice_ (linking your _BeoLiving Intelligence_ with _Alexa_, for example).
-After upgrading your _BeoLiving Intelligence_ mode to _PRO_, you will also be able to control you house through the web interface and the _Home Control_ native application on the Bang & Olufsen TVs.
+After upgrading your _BeoLiving Intelligence_ mode to _PRO_, you will also be able to control your house through the web interface and the _Home Control_ native application on the Bang & Olufsen TVs.

 ### Can I control my devices from outside my house?